tnichols217/bioBarcodes/README.md

 # Barcode generator from csv file for the biology inventory system

-- generates list of UUID -> ID as a json dictionary inside the inv folder
-- generates one large pdf of all the barcodes inside export folder
-- maybe ill add argparse and make it better but for now, run it as a script with the csv file as the ony arguement
-- to install the python requirements, install from requirements.txt
+- Generates Barcodes for every item in the biology lab

+Run by placing the inventory.csv and history.csv files in this directory then run generate.sh

+Uses Nix to standardize the inputs and python version, requirements are listed in flake.nix and locked in flake.lock

+the inv folder contains the last completed transaction number inside the trsx file the uuids.json file contains a map of each uuid to its corresponding ID

+the export folder contains folders for each run, containing a pdf file containing the stickers